flynndcs/RandStringSynth/README.md

 # RandomStringSynth

-Sound generation for random strings
-Uses tone.js for pitch, rhythm parameters
+This app uses the Web Audio API and Tone.js to create pitch/rhythm patterns corresponding to strings input by user.

-Limited functionality: lowercase letters a, b, c map to F3, C3, D3 respectively, each for a of a sixteenth note length in an eighth note rhythm.
+This app is limited in scope and meant to provide proof of concept - only the lowercase letters a, b, and c are supported.
+Each letter plays one note (a - F3, b - C3, c - D3) for the length of a sixteenth note.